htutwaiphyoe/epic-react/react-fundamentals/README.md

 - To reduce the duplication for creating the React elements
 - React.createElement() can accept first argument which is a type as a function which returns something that can render
-- only components include in React Dev Tools, function calls are not included
+- Only React.createElement() elements include in React Dev Tools, function calls are not included